18121A05L2/7702-goat/README.md

 # EIP7702 Goat

-Intentionally flawed code with potential pitfalls in custom contracts for [EIP7702](https://eips.ethereum.org/EIPS/eip-7702) delegate accounts.
+Intentionally flawed code with potential pitfalls in custom contracts for [EIP-7702](https://eips.ethereum.org/EIPS/eip-7702) delegate accounts.

+Use this repository to learn about 7702 in a practical way.
+Tweak the contracts and tests, extend them, try out newer and more complex implementations.
+Whatever you want - except deploying them to prod.

 ## Overview